 This remarkable little hilltop village is found in the north of Sicily, not far from its sister, Petralia Sottana.
 We loved the narrow cobbled lanes and stone houses with their cheery red geraniums.

 We arrived in the late afternoon as the town was getting ready for its night of nights.
 The small piazza was full of well dressed locals, a policeman guided cars into tricky parking spots, teenagers manned an information booth and children played under the watchful eye of everyone.

 The reason for the excitement?
 Petralia Soprano had recently been named the region’s Most Romantic Village and tonight was presentation night.
 Antonella, host at our bnb wears a couple of caps.
 She is an accomplished artist and also on the village committee.
 She left us in no doubt that this award was particularly significant to the villagers.

-These next lot of pics are of our bnb – La Casa del Pittore di Petralia- a colourful welcome and hearty breakfast with Antonella and the newly married couple who hail from Switzerland.
+This is our bnb – La Casa del Pittore di Petralia- a colourful welcome and a hearty breakfast with Antonella and the newly married couple who hail from Switzerland.

 Had a wonderful two nights in this special Sicilian village.